 Yeah, that Satchel, some sage, yes?

-Mostly I'm "curiouser and curiouser"; unfortunately this does not include NASCAR or motorcycles.
+Interests do not include NASCAR or motorcycles.
 If these activities ring your bell my guess is that we are not a match.
 However, if you ever wondered why Wednesday contains the first "d' then we just might be a match, n'est-ce pas?
+Meyer Briggs pegs me as an "ENTJ" which, I 'spect, is reasonably accurate.

 Coffee, lunch, hang gliding, bungee jumping...you know, the usual first-date stuff...or dancing at Antwerp Station ( see: http://www.youtube.com/watch?v=7EYAUazLI9k )